-Unless modified by either an administrative design adjustment authorized in this UDO, or by a zoning condition contained in an adopted conditional use zoning ordinance the regulations in subsection C shall apply.

-- 1. Where a development adjoins unsubdivided land, stub streets within the new subdivision shall be extended to the meet maximum block perimeter standards of Sec.
-8.3.2. - 2.
-The stub street must be extended to the boundary of the abutting property to the point where the connection to the anticipated street is expected. - Stub streets must be located so that the portion of the block perimeter located on the subject property does not exceed 50% of the applicable block perimeter maximum.
+- 1. The following stub street standards listed below shall apply, unless: - a.
+The standards described in Sec.
+8.3.2.A.1.b are applicable, except for subsections b.i and b.vii; - b.
+An adopted conditional use zoning ordinance contains a zoning condition as allowed in Sec.
+10.2.4.E.2.c; or - c.
+A design alternate has been granted. - 2.
+Where a development adjoins unsubdivided land, stub streets within the new subdivision shall be extended to the meet maximum block perimeter standards of Sec.
+8.3.2. - 3.
+The stub street must be extended to the boundary of the abutting property to the point where the connection to the anticipated street is expected. - 4.
+Stub streets must be located so that the portion of the block perimeter located on the subject property does not exceed 50% of the applicable block perimeter maximum. - 5.
+If a stub street exists on an abutting property, the street system of any new development plan must connect to the stub street to form a through street. - 6.
+When the entirety of a creek crossing is in the subdivision, the crossing must be in a single phase in its entirety. - 7.
+When stubbing to the edge of the site, the stub street will be built to the furthest point possible without NCDEQ approval and a fee in lieu of construction is paid for the remainder.
+Any right-of-way and slope easements needed to build the connection shall be dedicated.

-- 4. If a stub street exists on an abutting property, the street system of any new subdivision must connect to the stub street to form a through street. - 5.
-When the entirety of a creek crossing is in the subdivision, the crossing must be in a single phase in its entirety. - 6.
-When stubbing to the edge of the site, the stub street will be built to the furthest point possible without NCDWQ approval and a fee in lieu of construction is paid for the remainder.
-Any right-of-way and slope easements needed to build the connection shall be dedicated. - 7.
-Where a stub street is provided, a barricade using a design approved by the Development Services Director must be constructed at the end of the stub street, pending the extension of the street into abutting property.
-A sign noting the future street extension shall be posted at the applicant's expense. - 8.
-The Development Services Director may eliminate the requirement for a stub street consistent with Sec.
-8.3.6., when: - a.
-Steep slopes in excess of 25%; freeways, waterways, railroad lines, preexisting development, tree conservation areas, stream buffers, cemeteries, open space or easements would make the provision of a stub street infeasible; or - b.
-A high intensity nonresidential use is located adjacent to a proposed residential subdivision.
+8. Where a stub street is provided, a barricade using a design approved by the Development Services Director must be constructed at the end of the stub street, pending the extension of the street into abutting property.
+A sign noting the future street extension shall be posted at the applicant's expense.